About Us

 Damien Dacey

-Damien Dacey is the Executive Director of Strategy and Inclusive Growth, leading on skills, employment, business growth, innovation, and strategic investment.
+Damien Dacey leads on skills, employment, business growth, innovation, and strategic investment.
 He plays a central role in shaping the region’s strategic direction and delivering the benefits of devolution.
 His work is key to ensuring that new powers and increased investment translate into real, long-term improvements for the people and places of the East Midlands.
 Driving EMCCA’s work to boost business growth, innovation, and opportunity - Damien brings together partners to create jobs, attract investment, and support a more sustainable and inclusive future for the region.
 He also leads efforts to address inequality and close skills gaps by investing in education, training, and employment initiatives that help residents access and progress in quality jobs.
 Through his leadership, the authority is laying strong foundations for long-term, sustainable and inclusive economic growth, where opportunity is available to all across the region.

 edward